mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

   - **defaultdict** (dict subclass that calls a factory function to supply missing values)

 ### List
-* List is a collection which is ordered and changeable (Mutable).
+* List is a collection that is ordered and changeable (Mutable).
 Allows duplicate members.

   ``` python
   empty_list = []                          # Empty list